plfa/plfa.github.io/index.md

 ## Part 1: Logical Foundations

 (This part is ready for review.
-Please send your comments!)
+Please comment!)

   - [Naturals: Natural numbers](Naturals)
   - [Properties: Proof by induction](Properties)